jeremytedwards/data-structures/README.md

 node has at most two children, which are referred to as the left child and the right child.

+Supports:

+bst.find_node(value) - Finds a node by value in a tree. bst.delete(value) - Deletes a node by value in a tree. bst.insert(value) - Will insert the value val into the BST.
+If val is already present, it will be ignored. bst.contains(value) - Will return True if val is in the BST, False if not. bst.size() - Will return the integer size of the BST (equal to the total number of values stored in the tree).
+It will return 0 if the tree is empty. bst.depth() - Will return an integer representing the total number of levels in the tree.
+If there is one value, the depth should be 1, if two values it will be 2, if three values it may be 2 or three, depending, etc. bst.balance() - Will return an integer, positive or negative that represents how well balanced the tree is.
+Trees which are higher on the _left than the _right should return a positive value, trees which are higher on the _right than the _left should return a negative value.
+An ideally-balanced tree should return 0. bst.in_order() - Returns the data of all nodes in-order (all left, me, all right) bst.pre_order() - Returns the data of all nodes in pre-order (me, all left, all right) bst.post_order() - Returns the data of all nodes in post-order (all left, all right, me) bst.breadth_order() - Returns the data of all nodes in breadth-order (height=0, 1, 2, ...)

 ### Graph

 Graphs(g) are used to record relationships between things.
 Popular uses of